-The Company had an interest expense of \$116,757 (2017 - \$Nil).
+The Company had an interest expense of \$137,878 (2018 - \$73,180).
 This is the estimated fair value of interest on the gold prepayment liability that would be paid if the prepayment was a loan.
 The benefit is recorded on the statement of operations and is a non-cash transaction.

-Fair value gain on gold purchase agreement of \$14,525 (2017 - loss of \$555,649).
+Fair value loss on gold purchase agreement of 251,246 (2018 - 185,544).
 This relates to the fair value adjustment on the CRH gold prepayment using period end assumptions for the estimated present value of the gold to be repaid.
 The key changes in assumptions included an increase in the future gold price per ounce estimate and discount rate.

-Amortization of deferred loss of \$1,457,218 (2017 - \$Nil).
+Amortization of deferred loss of \$2,778,185 (2018 - \$49,261).
 The difference of cash received and the initial fair value of the gold prepayment liability of \$15,534,971 was originally recorded as a deferred loss and is being recognized over the units of production.
-This amount represents the amortization of the deferred loss when the Company transferred 2,000 (2017 - Nil) gold ounce credits or cash equivalent to CRH.
+This amount represents the amortization of the deferred loss when the Company transferred 3,813 (2018 - 67) gold ounce credits or cash equivalent to CRH.

-Deferred income tax recovery of \$26,470,433 (2017 - \$Nil) recognized during the year to be used against future income earned over the life of the mine in Papua New Guinea.
-The Company recognized the tax asset to the extent recovery is considered probable.
+Deferred income tax of \$4,127,479 (2018 - \$Nil) recognized during the period is the estimated use of the deferred income tax asset.
+The Company previously recognized the tax asset to the extent recovery is considered probable.
 In assessing the probably of recovery, taxable profit projections, derived from cash flows from detailed life-of-mine and production plans were evaluated.